Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 Birth Defects

-Drinking any amount of alcohol during pregnancy increases a woman’s risk of miscarriage, as well as a child’s risk of fetal alcohol syndrome, which involves irreversible physical and developmental effects.
+Drinking any amount of alcohol during pregnancy increases the risk of miscarriage, as well as the baby’s risk of fetal alcohol syndrome, which involves irreversible physical and developmental effects.

 Liver & Organ Problems